-Most agencies funded under the NDA are asked to provide information about:
+Most funded agencies are asked to provide information about:

-- each of the service types they are funded to provide (i.e. service type outlets they operate); - all service users who received support over a specified reporting period; and - the DS NMDS service type(s) the service user received.
+- each of the service types they are funded to provide (i.e. service type outlets they operate); - all service users who received support over a specified reporting period; and - the service type(s) the service user received.